Intervention/docs/image/v4/basics/colors.md

 > public ColorInterface::toHex(bool $prefix = false): ColorInterface

-Transform the color to a `RRGGBBAA` hexadecimal color notation.
+Transform the color into `RRGGBBAA` hexadecimal color notation.
 The alpha channel is only output if it is not completely opaque.

 #### Parameters